iamaakashthakur/microservice-config/README.md

 # microservice-config
-This is a project containing configurations of microservice project.
+It contains all configurations of microservice project.